 - Throughout Its Range

 As adults, Stejneger's beaked whales can reach lengths of about 18.7 feet and weigh up to 3,527 pounds.
 Females may be slightly larger than males.
-Males can be easily distinguished from females and juveniles by a pair of large, visible, forward-pointing, tusk-like teeth that erupt from their arched lower jaw.
+Males can be easily distinguished from females and juveniles by a pair of large, visible, forward-and-inward-pointing, tusk-like teeth that erupt from their arched lower jaw.
 Females and juveniles also have teeth, but they remain hidden beneath the gum tissue of the mouth, and their jawline is generally less curved.

 Behavior and Diet

 Stejneger's beaked whales are usually found individually or in small, tight social groups averaging between five and 15 individuals.
 These groups may contain animals of mixed sexes, ages, and life stages, or they can be segregated.
 Like most beaked whales, this species is difficult to approach and generally avoids vessels.

 Stejneger's beaked whales usually make five to six shallow dives followed by a longer dive that lasts ten to 15 minutes and may reach depths of 4,920 feet.
 While diving, they use suction to feed on small deep-water fish, tunicates, and cephalopods (e.g., squid).

 Stejneger's beaked whales prefer the cold, temperate, and subarctic waters of the North Pacific Ocean.
 They are generally found in deep, offshore waters between 2,500 and 5,000 feet on or beyond the continental slope.

 Stejneger's beaked whales have a distribution throughout the North Pacific that includes California, the Aleutian Islands, the southwest Bering Sea, Kamchatka, the Okhotsk Sea, and the Sea of Japan.
 Acoustic detections indicate that Stejneger’s beaked whales are present nearly year around in the northern Gulf of Alaska, with a peak in detections in the fall.